How do I get to the retreat?

 - The wifi is not great.

 - When it's stormy, the power often goes out.
-That means no power and no water until it comes back on.
+That means candles and flashlights until it comes back on.

 - You will hear other guests moving around, doors closing, water coming on etc.